Canonical 3D Deformer Maps: Unifying parametric and non-parametric methods for dense weakly-supervised category reconstruction: Related work

 Differently from our work, most of the existing approaches to dense 3D reconstruction assume either 3D supervision or rigid objects and multiple views.
 Traditional \emph{multi-view} approaches~\cite{ayache86efficient} perform 3D reconstruction by analyzing disparities between two or more calibrated views of a rigid object (or a non-rigid object simultaneously captured by multiple cameras), but may fail to reconstruct texture-less image regions.
 Learning multi-view depth estimators with~\cite{Yao2018} or without~\cite{Khot2019} depth supervision can compensate for lacking visual evidence.
 The method of~\citet{Innmann2019} can reconstruct mildly non-rigid objects, but still requires multiple views.

-\emph{Single-view} dense reconstruction of object categories was also addressed in prior works, but most of them require depth supervision~\cite{Mescheder2019,Tatarchenko2019}.
-Among those that do not,~\cite{cashman2013shape} proposes a morphable model of dolphins supervised with 2D keypoints and segmentation masks, while~\citet{vicente2014reconstructing} and~\citet{carreira2015virtual} reconstruct the categories of PASCAL VOC\@.
-Most of these methods start by running a traditional SFM pipeline to obtain the mean 3D reconstruction and camera matrices. \citet{kar2015category} replace it with NR-SFM for reconstructing categories from PASCAL3D+.
-VpDR~\cite{novotny17learning} uses an image-driven approach for dense reconstruction of \emph{rigid} categories from monocular views.
+Most methods for \emph{single-view} dense reconstruction of object categories require 3D supervision~\cite{Mescheder2019,Tatarchenko2019,Groueix2018}.
+In particular, AtlasNet~\cite{Groueix2018} uses a representation similar to ours, mapping points on a two-dimensional manifold to points on the object's surface with a multi-layer perceptron~(MLP).
+Instead of conditioning the MLP on a shape code, we map the manifold points to embeddings; the 3D location is defined as their linear combination.
+Only a few methods, like \method, manage to learn parametric shape from 2D data only: \citet{cashman2013shape} propose a morphable model of dolphins supervised with 2D keypoints and segmentation masks, while others~\cite{vicente2014reconstructing,carreira2015virtual} reconstruct the categories of PASCAL VOC\@.
+Most of these methods start by running a traditional SFM pipeline to obtain the mean 3D reconstruction and camera matrices. \citet{kar2015category} replace it with NR-SFM for reconstructing categories of PASCAL3D+.
+VpDR~\cite{novotny17learning} reconstructs \emph{rigid} categories from monocular views. \citet{Wu2020} reconstruct non-rigid symmetrical shapes by rendering predicted depth maps, albedo, and shading and ensuring symmetry, which works well for limited viewpoint variation.
+In this work, \method reconstructs 3D shape from a single image without assuming symmetry, limited range of viewpoints, or images related by rigid transform at training or prediction time.

-A number of recent mesh reconstruction methods based on \emph{differentiable rendering} can also be trained with 2D supervision only. \citet{kanazawa18learning} introduced CMR, a deep network that can reconstruct the shape and texture of deformable objects; it is the closest to our work in terms of assumptions, type of supervision, and output, and is currently state of the art for reconstruction of classes other than humans.
-DIB-R~\cite{Chen2019} uses a more advanced rendering technique that softly assigns all image pixels, including background, to the mesh faces.
-In contrast to these methods, we avoid computationally expensive rendering by leveraging NR-SFM pre-processing and cross-image consistency constraints.
+A number of recent methods based on \emph{differentiable mesh rendering} can also be trained with 2D supervision only. \citet{kanazawa18learning} introduced CMR, a deep network that reconstructs shape and texture of deformable objects; it is the closest to our work in terms of assumptions, type of supervision, and output, and is currently state of the art for reconstruction of categories other than humans. \mbox{DIB-R}~\cite{Chen2019} improves the rendering technique by softly assigning all image pixels, including background, to the mesh faces.
+Working with meshes is challenging since the model should learn to generate only valid meshes, e.g.~those without face intersections. \citet{Henderson2020} proposed parametrisation of a mesh that prevents intersecting faces.
+In contrast to these methods, we work with point clouds and avoid computationally expensive rendering by leveraging NR-SFM pre-processing and cross-image consistency constraints.
+The concurrent work, Implicit Mesh Reconstruction~\cite{Tulsiani2020}, defines similar constraints to our reprojection and cross-image consistency using rendering-like interpolation of 3D points on the mesh surface.
+We avoid this step by predicting 3D coordinates of each pixel in a feed-forward manner.
+IMR does not build, as we do, on NR-SFM.
+The advantage is that this enables a variant that trains without keypoint supervision.
+The disadvantage is that, in order do to so, IMR has to initialise the model with a hand-crafted category-specific template mesh.

 \paragraph{Canonical maps.}